TonyFred-code/project-landing-page/README.md

 # project-landing-page

 ## Project: Landing Page (TOP)
-    Create a landing page with four sections and a footer using only flexbox layout with design image as guidelines
+    - Create a landing page with four sections and a footer
+    - Using only `flexbox` layout with design image as guidelines

 ## Task: Create an entire landing page from a design.